DiamondLightSource/pymalcolm/CONTRIBUTING.rst

     $ pytest tests

 While 100% code coverage does not make a library bug-free, it significantly reduces the number of easily caught bugs!
-Please make sure coverage is at 100% before submitting a pull request!
+Please make sure coverage remains the same or is improved by a pull request!

 Code Styling
 ------------